LeeMartin77/amethyst_hijinks/README.md

 ## Running in debian

 There is a bit of a breaking bug against wayland in debian right now.
-In order to use the latest stable of amethyst, you'll need to do the following:
+In order to use the latest stable of amethyst (15.3 at time of writing), you'll need to do the following:

 ### Disable Wayland and use X11